Klamath Lake AFA

-Taxonomy and distinctions between toxic and non-toxic strains
+Aphanizomenon flos-aquae harvested from Upper Klamath Lake in Oregon, or simply Klamath Lake AFA or Klamath AFA, is a cyanobacterial biomass that has been harvested wild from Upper Klamath Lake since the 1980s for use in dietary supplements.
+Small amounts of A. flos-aquae can be found in bodies of water worldwide, but it is notable for growing prolifically in Upper Klamath Lake in Oregon.

+The primary strain is Aphanizomenon flos-aquae MDT14a.
+Ap. flos-aquae was historically treated as a single homogeneous species, but genome sequencing has revealed significant diversity within the group, with some subgroups more appropriately categorized as distinct species.
+Average nucleotide identity comparison identifies MDT14a as belonging to the same genomic species as strain LD13 (MDT13), also isolated from the Upper Klamath Lake, at 99.29% ANI.

+Taxonomy
-The classification of Aphanizomenon flos-aquae has undergone significant taxonomic revision in light of recent genetic studies.
-Genome sequencing has revealed substantial genetic variability, leading to the identification of distinct strains found around the world, such as strains like AFA FACHB-1287', AFA FACHB-1265', AFA NRERC-008', isolates like AFA KM1D3_PB, AFA UKL13-PB, and others.

-These advancements have clarified a longstanding misconception regarding toxin production in AFA samples from Upper Klamath Lake.
-Earlier studies attributed the presence of cyanotoxins such as microcystin and cylindrospermopsin directly to endogenous production by AFA.
-However, research employing genetic sequencing and species-specific analysis has revealed that these toxins were not capable of being produced by Klamath AFA itself but were instead the result of cross-contamination from co-occurring toxin-producing cyanobacteria inhabiting the same environment.
+The classification of Aphanizomenon flos-aquae has undergone significant taxonomic revision in light of recent genomic studies that have revealed substantial genetic variability, leading to the identification of distinct strains found around the world.
+These advancements have clarified a longstanding misconception regarding toxin production in Ap. flos-aquae samples from Upper Klamath Lake.
+Earlier studies attributed the presence of cyanotoxins such as microcystin and cylindrospermopsin directly to production by Ap. flos-aquae.
+However, genome sequencing and species-specific analysis has revealed that Klamath AFA is incapable of producing microcystins or other toxins, but were instead the result of cross-contamination from co-occurring toxin-producing cyanobacteria living in the same environment, most commonly with species of Microcystis.

+The following cyanobacteria of the "Anabaena, Dolichospermum, and Aphanizomenon" (ADA) clade have been isolated from Upper Klamath Lake, with their full genomes sequenced: